restlet/restlet.github.io/documentation/user-guide/2.5/appendices/eccn.md

 ## Does Restlet include any encryption technology?

-The Restlet Framework has a [cryptographic extension]({{ site.data.javadoc.preMavenCentral.baseUrl }}{{ page.version }}/jee/ext/org/restlet/ext/crypto/package-summary.html)
+The Restlet Framework has a [cryptographic extension]({{ site.data.javadoc.mavenCentral.baseUrl }}/org.restlet/org.restlet.ext.crypto/{{ page.version }}/index.html)
 (org.restlet.ext.crypto.jar file) that includes all cryptographic related features.
 It is based on regular Java Cryptography APIs (javax.crypto) and used for authentication purpose only (so far):
 In addition, we can take advantage of SSL/HTTPS features to encrypt communications.

 ### **1) org.restlet.security package**